Thereallo1026/HoYoLAB-Checkin/README.md

 ### Why did the script fail after a period of time?

-The script may fail due to expired stokens or a HoYoLAB geetest challenge.
-To resolve this, log in to HoYoLAB and complete the geetest challenge to restore functionality for automation.
-While the chance of this happening is minimal, it's not impossible.
+The script may fail due to expired stokens or a HoYoLAB geetest challenge, while the chance of this happening is minimal, it's not impossible.
+To resolve this:

+#### Geetest

+Log in to HoYoLAB and complete the geetest challenge.

+#### Expired tokens

+Redo the setup process, and replace all expired tokens.

-### Contributing
+## Contributing

 1. [Fork this repository](https://github.com/thereallo1026/HoYoLAB-Checkin).
 2. Create a new branch for your feature or bugfix.